tecompufiv/custom-text-image-compress/README.md

 The code is as specified, it can be improve but this means using non custom functions.

-The goal of the task was accomplished

-A basic level explanation diagram was included.

-I would love to see the programm running in a more powered machine
+I would love to see the program running in a more powered machine

-I think the optional part is not hard to get done is problably taking the converted HW vectors and compare element by element. i still don't entirely understand this part

 Made by freelancer -josucano on fiverr.